 Rookie Red Ranger: Both literally and per trope.
 Her power is still new, compared to Tsubasa, who had hers since childhood.

 Superpowered Evil Side: Durandal forces her to perform in Berserker mode, and, when taken to full power, she couldn't stop the power from taking over her body.
-In Season 1 Episode 11, when Durandal fuses with herself, she is still aware of her actions, while Tsubasa attempts a Heroic Sacrifice to stop Kadingir from firing.
+In episode 11, when Durandal fuses with herself, she is still aware of her actions, while Tsubasa attempts a Heroic Sacrifice to stop Kadingir from firing.
 Fortunately, come G, she apparently learns to rein in her powers.

 Took a Level in Badass: Hibiki eventually just stops trying to summon her Armed Gear and asks Genjurou to train her.
 She then easily beats Chris, unlike the first time around, when Tsubasa almost had to perform a Swan Song to even dent her.